biofects/sponsors/README.md

 Your contributions support my open source work including:
 - Home Assistant integrations and UI themes
-- Custom cards like `biofects-header-card`
+- Custom Piper Voices
+- Other programming help or ideas
 - Community support and tutorials

 Thank you 💖